azstack/azstack-react-native/readme.md

 #### authenticatingData(optional):
 > - appId(required): the id of your azstack application
 > - publicKey(required): the public key of ypur azstack application
-> - azStackUserId(required): an unique string for authenticaing user in your application
+> - azStackUserId(required): an unique string for authenticating user in your application
-> - userCredentials(optional): the creadentials of authenticaing user
+> - userCredentials(optional): the creadentials of authenticating user
-> - fullname(required): the name of authenticaing user
+> - fullname(required): the name of authenticating user
-> - namespace(optional): the namespace of authenticaing user
+> - namespace(optional): the namespace of authenticating user